uodatascience/Intro_to_R/docs/04-Plotting.md

 <img src="04-Plotting_files/figure-html/unnamed-chunk-7-1.png" width="672" />

 Damn those are some ugly graphs, but this guide is about "can" not "should."
-Notice how the order in which you add elements matters - the plints are 'on top of' the lines in the first plot because the `geom_point` call came second, and vice-versa in the second plot.
+Notice how the order in which you add elements matters - the points are 'on top of' the lines in the first plot because the `geom_point` call came second, and vice-versa in the second plot.

 You can also perform operations within the aes(), say if you want to fatten out a ribbon without it being a big goofy line